GDelevoye/SMSN/README.md

 Prototype, for research purpose only

-- Ran fine on real world data (Sequel I data), Ubuntu 20 LTS x86 -- Not tested in any other platform
+- Ran fine on real world data (Sequel I data)
+- Only tested on Ubuntu 20 LTS x86
 - Can be installed and used easily using pip and conda (See "Installation")
 - Automated tests are lacking

-Since I am a single maintener on this and it was developped for a specific usage on a specific machine, corrections might be required to get it work it on other configurations (e.g Apple computer).

 See "known problems" and "In case of installation problems" for more details